AMR Surveillance Methods that Don’t Stink

 November 9, 2023

-Recently, our very own Dr. Chris Connelly, Director of R&D, was asked to participate in a panel on wastewater surveillance at the World Anti-Microbial Resistance Conference 2023.
+Our very own Dr. Chris Connelly, Director of R&D, was asked to participate in a panel on wastewater surveillance at the World Anti-Microbial Resistance Conference 2023.
 He sat down to recount some of the most important parts of the panel.

 Dr. Chris Connelly speaking at World AMR Congress 2023